-- Allowing for greater focus on the present
+Greater focus on the present

 Reduced negative emotions caused by stress and anxiety

-- Fostering patience and creativity
+Increased patience and creativity

 Exercise is another effective practice of self-care for nurses.
-It keeps you physically healthy, extends your life-span and boosts your energy.
+It keeps you physically healthy, extends your lifespan and boosts your energy.
 It also helps maintain mental health.

-Good Sleep Hygiene
+Practice Good Sleep Hygiene